michaelmior/heroku-django-skeleton/README.markdown

 You are still responsible for verifying any fees associated with any addons which will be installed.

 For the first deploy, and each new deploy, simply run `git push heroku master`.
-Initially, and when the schema changes, run `syncdb` and `migrate`.
+Initially, and when the schema changes, run `migrate`.

-    heroku run python manage.py syncdb
     heroku run python manage.py migrate

 You can view your new deployment in your browser via `heroku open`.